penoonan/ipban/README.md

     $app = $stack->resolve($app);
 ```

-By default, IpBan returns a Symfony 403 Response with the message "Your IP has been bannded."
+By default, IpBan returns a Symfony 403 Response with the message "Your IP has been banned."
 To change that, just pass in a different Response object:

  ```php
      $response = new Symfony\Component\HttpFoundation\Response('banned! trololololol :P', 403);